 Also, please Subscribe to my newsletter and follow me on INSTAGRAM, FACEBOOK and PINTEREST.

-Italian chocolate salami recipe (eggless)
+Italian chocolate salami (eggless no-bake dessert)

 Ingredients